Employment tribunal: Prevalence of unpaid awards

-Charging structure
+Fees

 In July 2013 the system was changed so that a fee of £160 or £250 must be paid by the individual when starting their employment tribunal and a further payment of £230 or £950 for the actual hearing.

 This led to a sharp decline in the number of tribunal cases in the following 12 months.

 In July 2017, the Supreme Court ruled that the employment tribunal fees were unlawful.
 The Ministry of Justice subsequently announced it would cease to charge the fees and refund those already paid.

+In January 2024, the Ministry of Justice launched a consultation on the reintroduction of fees for both the employment tribunal and the employment appeal tribunal.
+It proposed a single fee of £55 to issue a claim at the employment tribunal, but no hearing fee.
+Similarly, an appellant at the employment appeal tribunal would incur a £55 fee, and no hearing fee.
+The consultation referred to an intended implementation date of November 2024.

 Statistics

 The Employment Tribunals Service published its Annual Report and Accounts for 2005-06 in July 2006 which included these key points: